Namdroling Monastery: Buildings - Timeline

 As of 2016, the lodging facilities alone for the school include three buildings with over 200 rooms.
 The population fluctuates as monks attend or complete studies at Namdroling.
 A recent census had the population in excess of 4,000 monks and 800 nuns.

 Ceremonies

 Namdroling Monastery hosts several ceremonies yearly.
-Of particular interest is Tibetan New Year (Losar), based on the Lunar Calendar; dates are not static but usually occurring in the months of February or March.
-The monastery hosts traditional Lama Dances, oversize Thankga hanging from the sides of its buildings, as well as solemn processions throughout the monastery grounds spanning approximately two weeks.
+Of particular interest is Tibetan New Year (Losar), based on the Tibetan lunisolar calendar; dates are not static but usually the event is in February or March.
+The monastery hosts traditional Lama Dances, the hanging of giant Thangka from the sides of its buildings, as well as solemn processions throughout the monastery grounds spanning approximately two weeks.